steffenmueller4/steffenmueller4.github.io/_posts/2021-07-30-overview-of-architecture-review-processes.md

 On the one hand, the formalized process as well as the clear roles within the process help to achieve the goals of architecture reviews.
 Also, there are different options to vary the process in order to, for example, have less parties involved.
 In some organizations, there is, for instance, no ARB or review team but an architecture guild (see, e.g.: [this article about guilds](https://tech.trivago.com/2016/03/24/team-work-made-simple-with-guilds/)) which is performing architecture reviews instead.
-Another option is to reduce the number of artifacts and only give a presentation about the architecture to be reviewed - however, I personally think that there should be a written architecture/design document.
+Another option is to reduce the number of artifacts and only give a presentation about the architecture to be reviewed—however, I personally think that there should be a written architecture/design document.

 On the other hand, the formalized process and the overall overhead of the "Classical" Architecture Review process is also often the point to be critizied mostly.
 Running through the overall process, may take too much time for smaller projects or architecture changes which have to be reviewed.